 - View Sitemap

 Director of Art History Abroad.
-He has taught in Italy for over 22 years, published books on Canaletto, Miro and an artistic guide to Florence.
+He has taught in Italy for over 30 years, published books on Canaletto, Miro and an artistic guide to Florence.
 In addition Nick has written numerous book reviews and presented an arts programme for the Discovery Channel.
 He is an active director whose love of Italy is infectious and he is driven to continually add to the cultural experience of the courses.
-In May he was voted the No.1 Guide in the Daily Telegraph Review.
+He is most pleased to have been voted the No.1 Guide in the Daily Telegraph Review.

 Studied at Cardiff and Birmingham where he received an MA in Fine Art.
 In 1999 he was appointed the Arts Council of England Helen Chadwick Fellow which enabled him to work on his sculpture in Rome and Oxford.
 He exhibits both in Britain and abroad while also teaching at the Ruskin School of Drawing and Fine Art, Oxford, Tate Britain, Hayward Gallery and Whitechapel Art Gallery.
-Visit Steve's wedbsite at www.stephenelson.com
+Stephen now lives and works between Basilicata and London.
+His most recent exhibitions have been a solo show at the Contemporary Art Society London and 'What Marcel Duchamp taught me' at the Fine Arts Society, London.
+Visit Steve's website at www.stephenelson.com

 Studied Art History at Warwick University specialising in the Early Florentine Renaissance and Venetian Art and Architecture.
 She lived in Venice before working in Bologna where she taught for three years.
 As well as all her teaching for AHA, Charlie runs AHA's Dilettante and Generation X programmes.
 She has recently discovered the delights of Italian garden history and design and leads tours to Italian gardens alongside Alys Fowler.